Canonical Variates in Wasserstein Metric Space: Experiments

+By using both combined and separate clustering schemes in our study, we can compare our method with traditional vector-based approaches.
+In conventional machine learning applications for vector data, a common strategy for handling data clouds involves transforming them into vectors based on the combined clustering scheme.
+We describe the details of the conversion process in Section~\ref{sec:eval}.
 In practical scenarios, factors such as privacy concerns may render the pooling of data for clustering infeasible.
 Additionally, there are inherent limitations to data pooling.
 For instance, when applying a learned prediction function to a new test subject, the data points of this subject must be clustered according to the same partitioning rules derived from the training data.
 This necessitates storing the partitioning rules as part of the learned model, which can be cumbersome.
 Moreover, from a learning perspective, clustering each subject's data separately is often more effective in capturing distributions that are specifically tailored to each individual subject.
 For example, if a patient has a unique, small subset of cells, separate clustering is more likely to identify and characterize this distinct group.
 In contrast, when cells from all patients are clustered together, such a small group may be overshadowed or its members might be misclassified as outliers in other larger clusters.
 This highlights the importance of considering individual patient variability in the clustering process to ensure that unique characteristics are not overlooked.
 As will be discussed below, these aforementioned limitations of data pooling and aligned clustering have been reflected by experimental results.